akerouanton/zbuild/docs/kind-php.md

 ## Assets and webserver

-Sometimes you need to run some PHP commands to build some static assets.
-To help you do so, zbuilfiles for php kind lets you embed a webserver definition:
+When you build images from PHP project, it's sometimes needed to run some PHP commands to build some static assets and then include these assets into a webserver image.
+To help you do so, zbuilfiles for php kind lets you embed a webserver definition and reference folders from `php` stages:

 ```yaml
 # syntax=akerouanton/zbuilder:<TAG>